stivale/stivale/STIVALE2.md

                             //        whether the stivale2 struct pointer argument passed
                             //        to the entry point function is in the higher
                             //        half or not.
+                            // Bit 2: If set to 1, enables protected memory ranges.
+                            //        See the relevant section.
                             // All other bits are undefined and must be 0.

     uint64_t tags;          // Pointer to the first tag of the linked list of